CtrlK

 Trigger Term Quality

-Provides natural trigger phrases ('evernote monitoring', 'evernote logging', 'evernote metrics', 'evernote observability') that a user would plausibly say, giving good coverage of the term space.
+It supplies natural phrases a user would say ('evernote monitoring', 'evernote logging', 'evernote metrics', 'evernote observability'), giving good coverage rather than jargon.

 3 / 3